Things to consider when buying rural property

 Once again, location is key here.
 If your land is close to an Area of Outstanding Natural Beauty, or any protected wildlife habitats, there'll likely be restrictions on what you can and can't build.
 That's not to say developing will be impossible, just that environmental concerns might have the final say over the size of the project or the materials used.

-If you're buying rural land with a specific development project in mind, you should check what's likely to be possible before you purchase.
+If you're buying rural land without planning, but with a specific development project in mind, you should check what's likely to be possible before you purchase.
 Local councils will be able to provide information on past planning permission applications for the property.

 You can also discuss your plans with the Local Planning Authority to get an idea of any potential concerns before you file a formal application.
 For more information on planning applications, read our guide to planning permission.